danzen/zimjs/docs.md

-   speed will be damped by damp parameter - also, map parameter changes if in firstPerson mode - see map parameter turnSpeed - (default speed*.4) - the speed for turning in firstPerson mode - will be damped but damp parameter moveThreshold - (default 5) pixels negative or positive to treat damped motion as stopped stickThreshold - (default .2) gamepad stick axes values are from -1 to 1 but there is a lot of noise so consider within +- stickThreshold as no motion 0 container - (default zimDefaultFrame stage) the Container the target is in - the stage is most likely fine if container is specified, it must be on the stage when the MotionController is made
+   speed will be damped by damp parameter - also, map parameter changes if in firstPerson mode - see map parameter turnSpeed - (default speed*.4) - the speed for turning in firstPerson mode - will be damped but damp parameter moveThreshold - (default 5) pixels negative or positive to treat damped motion as stopped stickThreshold - (default .2, default .8 with tileObj) gamepad stick axes values are from -1 to 1 but there is a lot of noise so consider within +- stickThreshold as no motion 0 container - (default zimDefaultFrame stage) the Container the target is in - the stage is most likely fine if container is specified, it must be on the stage when the MotionController is made